ZarnackGroup/RepliCNN_paper/README.md

 If you use RepliCNN in your research, please cite this project like this:

 **RepliCNN: High-resolution inference of the DNA replication program from strand-specific 3′ DNA end sequencing**
-*Dominik Stroh, Nicola Zilio, Maruthi K. Pabba, Christina Ntasiou, Giuseppe Petrosino, María Camila Fetiva, María Méndez-Lago, Vassilis Roukos3,5, Sandra Schick3, M. Cristina Cardoso4, Helle D. Ulrich3, Kathi Zarnack1,2,*
+*Dominik Stroh, Nicola Zilio, Maruthi K. Pabba, Christina Ntasiou, Giuseppe Petrosino, María Camila Fetiva, María Méndez-Lago, Vassilis Roukos, Sandra Schick, M. Cristina Cardoso, Helle D. Ulrich, Kathi Zarnack*